berfarah/LESS-sublime/readme.md

-LESS syntax package for Sublime Text 2
+LESS syntax and build package for Sublime Text 2
 ======================================

 Provides syntax highlighting for `.less` files + support for comment-toggle commands.
+Furthermore, you can build file with command+b on OSX or ctrl+b on Windows.

 Installing
 ----------